 Bleach are the kind of Christian rock band whose lyrics are largely un-overt enough not to offend the public at large, although their music still sucks.
 1999's Bleach is a tedious pop/rock effort, replete with the obligatory whiny vocals and insipid melodies that the style seems to demand these days, even when the band rocks it up a bit, as on the strangely lifeless Sun Stands Still.
 Pete Stewart allegedly plays Mellotron, but when it finally appears on closer What Will Your Anthem Be, the strings are quite clearly samples, especially obvious on the high notes.
 So why have you credited this guy with 'Mellotron', eh?
 Usual sample bullshit...
 If it's samples, don't credit fucking Mellotron, OK?
 Bah.

-William James "Bleu" McAuley III's third album, Redhead, has been confusingly released in two different versions, the easiest to find being its 2004 major-label issue, following the indie version the previous year.
-Two tracks from the first version are replaced for the reissue, notably by new album opener, the sublime Get Up, but I've no way of judging whether the surplus tracks should have been replaced or not.
+William James "Bleu" McAuley III, a.k.a.
+Bleu's second album, Headroom, is, I'm afraid, a pretty poor effort, veering between rubbish indie (most of it) and the occasional better track (Searchin' For The Satellites, That's Life).
+John Paul Powell is credited with Mellotron on Searchin' For The Satellites, but the stringy-flutey thing starting at 3:12 is not a Mellotron.
+Null points.
+Redhead (a huge improvement), has been confusingly released in two different versions, the easiest to find being its 2004 major-label issue, following the indie version the previous year.
 Bleu was/is part of the L.E.O. project, so the occasional E.L.O. influence (listen to You Know, I Know, You Know) shouldn't come as that much of a surprise, although his chief influences tend to be the more standard 'B' bands and earlier US powerpop heroes.
 Bleu plays alleged Mellotron himself, along with loads of other stuff, although about all I can hear are some iffy flutes and strings on You Know, I Know, You Know, so into 'samples' it goes.

 Sing a Song Fighter! sits at the more listenable end of the indie spectrum, at its best on And She Is The Future and Words (Don't Fail Me Now), maybe.
 Joachim Ekermann's credited Mellotron on The Hair consists of a flute part buried deeply enough in the mix that it's impossible to tell whether or not it's real, although chances are it isn't.